 Memphis was established as the capital of Egypt, founded at around 3100 BC.

-During the 4th dynasty, (which was founded by Snefru) the great pyramids were built at Gaza.
+During the 4th dynasty, (which was founded by Snefru) the great pyramids were built in Gaza.
 The cult of god Ra gained importance during the 5th dynasty.
 The 6th dynasty was founded by Teti.

 From 2181 to 2040 BC was the first Intermediate Period during which Egypt was ruled by 7th to 10th dynasties.
 This period witnessed the breakdown of central government.
 The 11th to 13th Egyptian dynasties ruled during 2040 to 1782 BC, the period being called the Middle Kingdom.